imorerod/solo-project-real/README.md

 Start postgres if not running already by using `brew services start postgresql`

-Create a new database called `kid-safe` and enter the following information into the SQL Query window:
+Create a new database in termianl, `create db kid-safe` and enter the following information, (Postico used) into the SQL Query window:

 ```
 CREATE TABLE "parent" (